3DSilent/odin-recipes/README.md

 - Working from the command line (create directories and navigate them, creating all sorts of files, etc.)
 - Using git to update my progress
-- Programming using HTML, making use of lists, images, links etc.
+- Structurate a web using HTML, making use of lists, images, links etc.